HarmonizedMRI/SMS-EPI/example/README.md

 For GE users, the corresponding files **cal.tar**, **2d.tar**, and **mb6.tar** will also be created.

+Use the default parameters, which will create an SMS-EPI scan with SMS factor 6, 2.4 mm isotropic resolution, TE/TR = 30/800 ms, and matrix size 90x90x60 (matching the ABCD protocol).

 ## Acquire fMRI data

-This sections contains information on how to run the .seq/.tar files created in Step 1 on your scanner.
+This sections contains information on how to run the .seq/.tar files created in the previous step on your scanner.

 ### Install the Pulseq interpreter